ZoeLeBlanc/is310-computing-humanities-spring-2024/_materials/introducing_humanities_computing/01-course-tools.md

 > The first time you launch a newly installed Linux distribution, a console window will open and you'll be asked to wait for files to de-compress and be stored on your machine.
 All future launches should take less than a second.

-FYI: You will need to restart your machine during this installation process.

 After this you'll need to setup your WSL environment following these instructions [https://docs.microsoft.com/en-us/windows/wsl/setup/environment](https://docs.microsoft.com/en-us/windows/wsl/setup/environment).